All You NEED to Know About The Moraine Lake Shuttle (2023)

 moraine-lake

-If space is available, Parks Canada staff at the Park and Ride can assist you in reserving the next available time slot that day.
-However, booking in advance is highly recommended, as shuttles to Moraine Lake generally sell out by 9 am.
+If space is available, Parks Canada staff at the Lake Louise Park and Ride can assist you in reserving the next available time slot that day.
+However, booking in advance is highly recommended, as shuttles to Moraine Lake generally sell out before 9 am on the day of departure.

-In 2023, parking is only permitted at the Park & Ride Shuttle lot.
-The Lake Louise Park and Ride lot is at the Lake Louise Ski Resort (1 Whitehorn Road – GPS POINT).
-Parking here is free.
+In 2024, parking is only permitted at the Lake Louise Park & Ride Shuttle lot.
+The Lake Louise Park and Ride lot is at the Lake Louise Winter Ski Resort and Summer Gondola (1 Whitehorn Road – GPS POINT).
+Parking here is free and ample.
+If you are taking the Alpine Start shuttle you must park at the Lake Louise Lakeshore and pay for parking.

 What is the Lake Connector Shuttle?

-The Lake Connector shuttle is a free shuttle that connects Lake Louise to Moraine Lake on a first come, first serve basis.
+The Lake Connector shuttle connects Lake Louise to Moraine Lake on a first-come, first serve basis and is free of charge with your reservation.
 You must have a paid-for reservation on either the Moraine Lake Shuttle or Lake Louise Shuttle to use the Lake Connector Shuttle.
-To use the Lake Connector, you still must check in at the Park and Ride Lot and take the shuttle.
+To use the Lake Connector, you still must check in at the Lake Louise Park and Ride Lot and take the shuttle.
 The only exception is for those that have the Roam Transit Super Pass.

-The Lake Connector shuttle frequency is every 15 minutes starting at 8:00 am and the last shuttle runs at 6 pm, from both lakes.
+The Lake Connector shuttle frequency is every 30 minutes starting at 7:00 am, and the last Lake Connector Shuttle runs at 7:00 pm from both lakes.

-You have several options if you can’t book the Moraine Lake shuttle because it is sold out on the day or time you want to go.
+You have several options if you can’t book the shuttle because it is sold out on the day or time you want to go.

 1. Option 1: Remember that Parks Canada have only released 40% of reservations already.
-The remaining 60% will be released on a rolling window at 8 am, 48 hours before departure throughout the season.
+The remaining 60% will be released on a rolling window at 8 am MDT, two days before your departure date throughout the season.

 2. Option 2: You can still go to the Lake Louise Park and Ride Parking Lots and hope there is space on the shuttle.
 If there is, the Parks Canada staff will try and assist you.

-3. Option 3: Book the Lake Louise Shuttle and then hop on the Lake Connector bus.
+3. Option 3: Book the Parks Canada shuttle to Lake Louise and then hop on the Lake Connector Bus.

 4. Option 4: Get a Roam Super Pass (more on that below).

-9. Option 9: Book a night at the Moraine Lake Lodge.
+8. Option 8: Book a night at the Moraine Lake Lodge.
+Guests of Moraine Lake Lodge are permitted to drive to Moraine Lake.

 Private Tours to Moraine Lake

-Tour operators have permission to park at Moraine Lake.
-Book a spot on a guided tour and enjoy a hassle free visit to Moraine Lake.
+Tour operators have permission to drive Moraine Lake Road, to drop off visitors and to park at Moraine Lake.
+Book a spot on a guided tour and enjoy a hassle-free visit to Moraine Lake.

 Radventures, Brewster Sightseeing, Discover Banff Tours, HopOnBanff, Mountain Park Transportation, White Mountain Adventures and WowBanff all offer tours that include stops at Lake Louise and Moraine Lake.